PowerSync SDK on NPM

 @powersync/react-native@1.11.0

-) or HTTP Streaming (before@powersync/react-native@1.11.0
+) or HTTP streaming (before@powersync/react-native@1.11.0

 ).
-See Developer Notes for more details on connection methods and platform-specific requirements.
+See Developer Notes for more details on connection methods and platform-specific requirements. - When using the OP-SQLite package, we recommend adding this metro config to avoid build issues.

 Getting Started

-Before implementing the PowerSync SDK in your project, make sure you have completed these steps:
+Before implementing the PowerSync SDK in your project, make sure you have completed these steps:- Signed up for a PowerSync Cloud account (here) or self-host PowerSync.

 - Configured your backend database and connected it to your PowerSync instance.